 All about JXR files

 JXR stands for JPEG XR (JPEG eXtended Range) and is an image format developed by Microsoft under the name Windows Media Photo.
-It was presented at the WinHEC conference in May 2006, renamed HD Photo in November 2006, and finally adopted as an international standard (ISO/IEC 29199-2 and ITU-T T.832) under the name JPEG XR in 2009.
+It was unveiled at the WinHEC conference in May 2006, renamed HD Photo in November 2006, and finally adopted as an international standard (ISO/IEC 29199-2 and ITU-T T.832) under the name JPEG XR in 2009.

 Technical features of JPEG XR